Michael Anthony Fleming: Early life

-Fleming was born about three miles from Carrick-on-Suir, Tipperary, Ireland.
+Fleming was born about three miles from Carrick-on-Suir, County Tipperary, Ireland.
 As a boy, Fleming studied the classics for two years at Stradbally, County Waterford, under a Protestant pastor.
 Encouraged by his uncle, Martin Fleming, O.S.F., he entered the novitiate of the friars in Wexford, and then entered the Franciscan seminary there.
 Fleming was ordained a Catholic priest on 15 October 1815, after which he was assigned to the friary at Carrickbeg, where his uncle was guardian.
-His experience in helping to rebuild the Franciscan chapel there marked him at an early age as a "builder", and stood him in good stead for his later work in the Newfoundland.
+His experience in helping to rebuild the Franciscan chapel there marked him at an early age as a "builder", and stood him in good stead for his later work in Newfoundland.

 Mission to Newfoundland

 In 1823, at the invitation of Thomas Scallan, O.S.F., the Vicar Apostolic for Newfoundland, and the Benevolent Irish Society, Fleming was recruited to come and serve as a priest in the colony.
 From the outset, Fleming proved to be of a very different temperament from Scallan.
 His ideas about the place of the Irish and Catholicism in Newfoundland were informed by his experience of his close friend Daniel O'Connell's nationalist politics in Ireland.

 Despite their very different perspectives on many matters, Fleming was promoted by Scallan as his successor, and he was appointed coadjutor bishop of the vicariate by Pope Gregory XVI on 10 July 1829, with the titular see of Carpasia.